MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-app-submission.md

 author: mcleanbyron
 ms.assetid: BF296C25-A2E6-48E4-9D08-0CCDB5FAE0C8
 description: Use this method in the Windows Store submission API to get data for an existing app submission.
-title: Get an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get an app submission
+ms.author: mcleans
+ms.date: 02/08/2017
+ms.topic: article